-Does your vagina smell?
+5. Does your vagina smell?

 It’s perfectly normal that your vagina should have a certain smell.
 Often you have a different smell just before your period compared to around the time of your ovulation.
-Don’t use vaginal soap, douches or perfumes to take away the smell.
+Don’t use vaginal soap, douches, or perfumes to take away the smell.
 They can irritate your vagina and make the smell even stronger.

 Wash your vulva with water and wear cotton underwear.
 Synthetic underwear, such as polyester, makes you sweat more and can irritate your vagina.
 This makes your discharge heavier so your vagina can start to smell.

-Sanitary pads and tampons
+7. Change sanitary pads and tampons

 Change your sanitary pads regularly, every few hours.
 You also need to change tampons every four to eight hours depending on how heavy your flow is.
 For more see the section on pads and tampons.